monking/presentation/README.md

 The slides were very effective as a plan and visual aid, letting me confidently say that some early questions could be addressed in a future slide.
 And being able to zip backward and forward in revealing lists of content allowed me to highlight certain concepts.
 I also used my mouse a bunch to select text.
 Unfortunately, my dictionary extension in chrome was kicking in when I'd double-click a word.

 - [ ] I should disable it next time.

-I presented from my Chromebook, and I believe it worked very well.
-I'll look at the video later when Rajesh shares it.